kokoko3k/koko-aio-slang/docs-ng.md

         *Lowering* this parameter compensates that and usually Values around 0.8 to 0.95 usually work good, for affected monitors.
-        On low latency panels such as OLEDs, microleds, this is not an issue, so you should keep it to 1.0, possibly locking its value too in config-user.txt
+        On low latency panels such as OLEDs, microleds, this is not an issue, so you should keep it to 1.0, possibly locking its value too in config-user-optional.txt

     Scanlines flicker (0=off,1=on,2=if Hi-res):
         This setting emulates the flickering issues present on crt interlaced screens